First time winners guaranteed as Kerala take on first timers Hyderabad | Sports-Games

 While it would be Hyderabad's maiden final appearance, Kerala Blasters will be competing in the final for the third time.
 In 2014 and 2016, Kerala Blasters had made it to the finals, but on both occasions, they had lost to erstwhile ATK, and thus their dream of winning the coveted ISL Trophy remained unfulfilled.

-However, Ogbeche would need support from other strikers Javier Siverio, who has netted seven times this season and Joel Chianese (4 goals).
+However, Ogbeche would need support from other strikers like Javier Siverio, who has netted seven times this season, and Joel Chianese (4 goals).

 Hyderabad also possess an array of good mid-fielders including Aniket Jadhav, experienced Halicharan Narzary, Souvik Chakrabarti and they will have to play to perfection.